humberry/ui-tutorial/README.md

 + **SwitchViews.py** - Show and hide different views
 + **MiniPhotoView.py** - Shows up to 100 photos from your camera roll
 + **Three-Column-Sortable-TableView.py** - Sort any of the three columns in ascending or descending order
++ **MyView.py** – When is layout and when is draw called.
+Draw with icon, line and text.

 Other UI scripts can be found here: